 - The United States has 4% of the world’s population, but we account for 25.5% of coronavirus cases, although we’re undercounting.

 - And we have 22.5% of the deaths, even with undercounting.

 - In North America, the comparison is worse.
 There are 39 countries, large and small, but we have over 85% of the cases.
 And over 70% of the deaths.

 These are sobering facts.

 How and Why American COVID-19 Leadership Failed

-Plenty of time will be left to sort out the damages, but failures of this magnitude must go all across the board.
-Complain about the World Health Organization, argue over who failed first, but the big American COVID-19 truth is that other countries faced the same obstacles.
+Eventually, we’ll sort out the damages in detailed analyses, but failures of this magnitude must register all across the board.
+Complain about the World Health Organization, argue over who failed first, but the big and brutal American COVID-19 truth is that other countries faced the same obstacles.

 And almost all of them did better.

 A lot better.

 What we also lead in, this time around, is blame and finger-pointing, but this won’t help us.